-Dr. Donna Hicks (invited), PhD is an Associate at the Weatherhead Center for International Affairs at Harvard University.
+Dr. Donna Hicks, PhD is an Associate at the Weatherhead Center for International Affairs at Harvard University.
 She teaches conflict resolution at Harvard, Clark and Columbia Universities.
 Dr. Hicks has spent nearly two decades in the field of international conflict resolution facilitating dialogue between communities in conflict in the Middle East, Sri Lanka, Colombia, Cuba, and Northern Ireland.

-Ron Fisher (invited), PhD is a Professor of International Relations and Director of the International Peace and Conflict Resolution Program in the School of International Service at American University in Washington, DC.
+Prof. Dr. Ron Fisher, PhD is a Professor of International Relations and Director of the International Peace and Conflict Resolution Program in the School of International Service at American University in Washington, DC.
 He is an expert on interactive conflict resolution, which involves informal third party interventions in protracted and violent ethno-political conflict.
 Ron has over thirty years’ experience as a trainer and consultant in the areas of conflict management, communication skills, small group processes and team building, providing services to a wide range of public and human service organisations.